poljpocket/eventfrog-api/README.md

 });
 ```

-Other usage patterns exist.
-Please, refer to the source code for an extensive documentation of possibilities including API filter options.
+> Other usage patterns exist.
+Please, refer to `EventFrog` or `EventFrogLoader` classes for an extensive documentation of possibilities including API filter options.

 ## ToDo